Home | Vocabulary | Verbs | Videos | Links | Guidelines

 • Expressions for...At the restaurant.
 Some helpful conversation to better experience dinner at a Parisian restaurant.

 • Travel log...Le Vélib’ Sur La Sellette.
-The new darling of Parisians and tourists...a conservation project to reduce congestion and pollution.
+The darling of Parisians and tourists...a conservation project to reduce congestion and pollution.
 Anne-Marie describes its pluses and minuses.

 • Travel log...Une nouvelle fascination pour Van Gogh.
 Join with Arnaud and Emilie as they explore the Musée d'Orsay and Auvers-sur-Oise...the last home of Vincent Van Gogh.